-I am going to teach you how to master the basic omelette.
-In this guide I will be sharing with you what pans to use, what 3 things make a good omelette, plus a bunch of filling & topping ideas and more!
+I am going to teach you how to master the basic omelet.
+In this guide, I will be sharing with you what pans to use, what three things make a good omelet, plus a bunch of filling & topping ideas and more!

-An omelette is a dish made up from beaten eggs fried in either butter or oil that has not been stirred as much as scrambled eggs.
+An omelet is a dish made up of beaten eggs fried in either butter or oil that has not been stirred as much as scrambled eggs.

-There are many different types of omelettes, with each country and continents having there own versions.
+There are many different types of omelets, with each country and continent having its own version.
 Here are just a few of them…

-French Omelette – An unbrowned omelette cooked with butter and commonly flavoured with fresh fine herbs like chives, chervil, parsley & tarragon.
+French Omelette – An unbrowned omelet cooked with butter and commonly flavored with fresh fine herbs like chives, chervil, parsley & tarragon.

-Tortilla Española – A thick Spanish omelette made with eggs & potatoes.
+Tortilla Española – A thick Spanish omelet made with eggs & potatoes.
 It is often served at room temperature as a tapas.

-Tamagoyaki – A Japanese omelette eggs beaten with mirin, soya sauce, bonito flakes, sugar & water cooked in a special rectangle pan.
+Tamagoyaki – A Japanese omelet eggs beaten with mirin, soya sauce, bonito flakes, sugar & water cooked in a special rectangle pan.

-Frittata – A Italian omelette that is slowly fried then finished under the grill or baked.
+Frittata – An Italian omelet that is slowly fried and then finished under the grill or baked.
 It may contain anything from cheeses, vegetables & meats.

-Egg White Omelette – An omelette made with only the whites of the egg.
-A popular omelette for people following specific diets.
+Egg White Omelette – An omelet made with only the whites of the egg.
+A popular omelet for people following specific diets.

 What 3 Things Make A Good Omelette?

-The 3 things you will need to make a delicious omelette is good quality eggs, good technique and a good pan.
+The 3 things you will need to make a delicious omelet is good quality eggs, good technique and a good pan.

 When it comes to buying eggs you want to buy the highest quality you can afford.
-Not necessarily the most expensive, just the highest grade.
+It’s not necessarily the most expensive, just the highest grade.

 In the UK you should buy eggs with the British lion mark.
 This shows the company has followed strict guidelines to make sure their eggs are safe.